Contributed By DLA Piper Denmark

 For share deals, the investigations extend to a review of the company in question, liabilities, accounting and financial information, and tax and VAT matters, in which case a financial and tax adviser will usually carry out the investigations.

 The warranties provided by the seller are defined in the purchase agreement.
 In an asset deal, the unqualified warranties will generally be limited to fundamental matters such as title, encumbrances, pending disputes and certain material information relating to the leases.
-Aside from these fundamental matters, the property is transferred 'as is', and warranties with respect to hidden defects, pollution, etc, will be qualified by the knowledge of the seller.
+Aside from these fundamental matters, the property is transferred “as is”, and warranties with respect to hidden defects, pollution, etc, will be qualified by the knowledge of the seller.
 For share deals, the share purchase agreement will include further (unqualified) warranties with respect to corporate matters, accounting, taxes and VAT, liabilities and employees.

 In the purchase agreement, the buyer’s remedies for breach of warranties will most commonly be limited to financial compensation.
 For share deals, a threshold, de minimis amount, cap and time limitation will usually be agreed upon with the expectation of certain fundamental warranties, such as ownership/title, taxes and VAT.

-In accordance with the 'polluter pays' principle, an owner of land cannot be held responsible for pre-existing soil contamination.
+In accordance with the “polluter pays” principle, an owner of land cannot be held responsible for pre-existing soil contamination.
 However, existing contamination will often result in limitations and obligations with respect to future development and change of use of the property.

 The permitted use of real estate is set out in the municipal plans covering the principles and limitations for properties within the municipality, and in local development plans covering minor areas within the municipality.
 The permitted use of a property is stated in the municipal plan and the local plan, to the extent that these are available for the area in question.

 For existing buildings, the permitted use is regulated by the plans in force at the time of the construction of the property.
 The permitted use of an existing property is therefore not affected by changes in the local planning.
 For development properties or in cases of reconstructions or changes in the use of existing properties, the permitted use is regulated by the planning in force at the time of issuance of the building permit.
-If an existing building is reconstructed, the planning in place at that time must therefore be complied with.

 Under the Danish Constitution and the Expropriation Act, the Danish State is entitled to require compulsory purchase of real estate in Denmark, provided that the purchase is necessary for the benefit of the common good of society, authorised by law, and conducted at market value, offering the owner full compensation.